Anti-Inflammatory Diet Plan →

 • Thyroid issues – Kale is a good source of progoitrin which can interfere with your thyroid functions by blocking the delivery of iodine making the thyroid inefficient.

-Overhead view massaged kale salad in turquoise bowl with wooden spoons.
+Overhead view of massaged kale salad with blueberries and feta cheese

 • Share